kinkard/auction-house-cpp/README.md

 This is a code test project for [Senior Online Programmer (New Game IP)](https://www.ubisoft.com/en-us/company/careers/search/743999932289413-senior-online-programmer-new-game-ip-) position at Ubisoft Stockholm.

+## Supported functionality

+- User can login using `client` or telnet, once `server` is launched
+- User can deposit or withdraw items, using the following command: `deposit/withdraw <item name> [quantity]`.
+For example, `deposit funds 100`
+- User can see own items via `view_items`
+- User can create immediate or auction sell orders using `sell [immediate|auction] <item_name> [<quantity>] <price>` command.
+For example, `sell Sword 1 100` will create a immediate sell order for 1 Sword for 100 funds.
+5% + 1 funds will be taken as a fee
+- User can see all sell orders via `view_sell_orders`
+- User can buy item that is on sale or make a bid on auction order.
+Sell orders are refered by id.
+For example, `buy 20` will buy order #20, while `buy 20 200` will made a bid to the order #20 with 200 funds.
+User will see errors if order is not matched, if bid is smaller than current price and so on
+- User will see notifications (if they are still connected) once their sell order is executed, either immediate or auction
+- All transactions are available in transaction log

+Technical details:

+- State is managed by sqlite3 via transactions, that guarantee that server will never go in incorrect state
+- Each user processed in a asynchronous manner (povered by boost.asio, that is included into the project as a standalone library), effectively utilizing CPU and memory
+- Supported platforms: MacOS, Linux (tested on Ubuntu 22.04 LTS), Windows (VS2019)

 ## Build & Run

 ```sh